Diana-Chassot/Coctails/README.md

 ### Diana Chassot

-Coctails app project is a responsive web application that allows you to explore and discover various cocktail recipes.
-This project focuses on fetching data using AJAX requests.
+Coctails app project is a responsive web application that allows to explore and discover various cocktail recipes.
+This project focuses on fetching data using AJAX requests and practice with Bootrstrap.
 The application utilizes a free API server provided by TheCocktailDB, which gives access to a wide range of cocktails to choose from.

 #### Technologies used in the project:
 * HTML;
 * CSS;
 * JavaScript;
-* Bootstrap (for responsive design)
+* Bootstrap

 ## Features
 * Cocktail Search: Users can search for cocktails by their name or ingredient.
 Additionally, they can use filters to search for alcoholic or non-alcoholic cocktails.